-Means the use of premises for systems that carry communications by means of radio, including guided or unguided electromagnetic energy whether such facility is manned or remotely controlled.
+Premises used for systems that carry communications by means of radio, including guided or unguided electromagnetic energy whether such facility is manned or remotely controlled.

 The term does not include low impact facilities that are exempt from State planning laws under the Telecommunications Act 1994 and specified in the Telecommunications (Low-impact facilities) Determination 1997.